-I know, I know…it sound cliche and too simple.
+I know, I know…it sounds cliche and too simple.

-Through budgeting, you might even discover that your running a deficit every month, because your spending more than you earn.
+Through budgeting, you might even discover that you’re running a deficit every month, because you’re spending more than you earn.

 The budget really helped me to regain control over my money and that was the first step that really laid the foundation for financial success.